 This Plan assesses transportation priorities within a sustainable mobility framework that integrates accessibility, equity, and sustainability.
-To reduce the total carbon and pollution impacts of transportation, the City must help as many Oaklanders as possible to move around their city without cars.
+To reduce the total carbon and pollution impacts of transportation, the City must help as many Oaklanders as possible to meet their needs without cars.
 Active transportation (walking and biking) and public transportation are the top priorities.
 For those who must use vehicles (including cars, trucks, buses, and delivery vehicles), electrification and shared use wherever possible are key.
-EVs can utilize solar energy or the electric grid, which is already powered by clean energy.
-Transitioning gasoline and diesel fuel use to electricity also supports more widespread clean energy, improves public health outcomes, supports local jobs, and adds robust options for mobility and commerce.
+Electric Vehicles (EVs) tap into an increasingly clean electric grid (one which, thanks to East Bay Community Energy, will be powered by 100 percent clean energy by 2030), and can even be powered by locally-powered, "off-grid" solar.
+Transitioning gasoline and diesel fuel use to electricity supports more widespread clean energy, improves public health outcomes, supports local jobs, and adds robust options for mobility and commerce.
 Shared mobility reduces global GHG and pollution emissions by reducing the total number of vehicles that need to be manufactured and delivered.